preetisawant/cloud-foundry/deploy-apps.md

 ## Viewing deployed applications in the user interface
 {: #view_apps}

-You can view ICFEE deployed applications either in the context of a specific space, or gobally across all ICFEE instances.
+You can view CFEE deployed applications either in the context of a specific space, or gobally across all CFEE instances.

-### Viewing applications deployed in a specific ICFEE space
+### Viewing applications deployed in a specific CFEE space
 {: #view_specific}

-To view applications deployed in a specific space of a specific ICFEE instance:
+To view applications deployed in a specific space of a specific CFEE instance:
 1. Go to the [{{site.data.keyword.Bluemix_notm}} dashboard](https://console.bluemix.net/dashboard/apps/) and open the {{site.data.keyword.cfee_full_notm}} where you want to create organizations.
 2. In the {{site.data.keyword.cfee_full_notm}} user interface, go to the **Organizations** entry in the navigation pane to open the _organizations_ page.
 3. Go to the **Spaces** tab at the top of the page.